-If you’re facing unmanageable credit card debt, a Clearpoint debt management program (also called a “debt management plan” or DMP) might be the answer.
+If you’re facing unmanageable credit card debt, a debt management program might be the answer.

-A debt management program is a plan in which a credit counseling agency works with a consumer to repay their debt to multiple creditors with a single, comfortable monthly payment.
-A DMP through a nonprofit agency like Clearpoint helps you pay off your debt in a way that is convenient, safe, and brings you great benefits such as:
+A debt management program (also called a debt management plan or DMP) helps you pay off your debt to multiple creditors with a single, comfortable monthly payment.
+A DMP through a nonprofit agency like Clearpoint is convenient, safe, and brings you great benefits like:

-Consumers interested in a debt management program will first consult a Clearpoint counselor in a free, basic credit counseling session, which is offered online, via phone, or in person.
+If you’re interested in a debt management program, you’ll first consult a Clearpoint certified credit counselor in a free, basic credit counseling session, which is offered online, via phone, or in person.
 Your counselor will review your total financial situation and discuss your credit report, income and expenses, and FICO score with you.
-You and your counselor will then take inventory of your outstanding debts and creditors, and your counselor will explain how a DMP may work for your specific situation, including how your interest rates and monthly payments may change on the program.
+You and your counselor will take inventory of your outstanding debts and creditors, and your counselor will explain how a DMP may work for your specific situation, including how your interest rates and monthly payments may change on the program.

-Once you’ve decided to sign up for a debt management program, Clearpoint requests better terms for you from each of your creditors.
+Once you’ve decided to sign up for a DMP, Clearpoint requests better terms for you from each of your creditors.
 Throughout our 50+ years of advising consumers, we’ve established relationships with thousands of creditors.
 This helps us anticipate their unique requirements and seek better terms on your behalf.

 After your program is up and running, you’ll make a single monthly payment to Clearpoint and we’ll distribute those funds to your creditors on your behalf.
 Along the way, our counselors will be available should you have any questions or difficulties or find yourself in need of additional counseling.